🎄 Calling all Sanctuary Santa's and Helpful Elves to the Holiday Hub!

 Meet Millie 🐑💛

-Before her rescue, Millie was left in a field with no human interaction, so she’s understandably skittish.
-We estimate she’s around 12 weeks old.
+Millie is skittish and around 12 weeks old.
 Despite her leg, she’s surprisingly fast (and incredibly adorable).
 She’s still unsure when we approach, but with time, patience, and love, she’ll come to understand she’s safe now.

 At the time we’re writing this, Millie is in her quarantine period to ensure she doesn’t carry anything contagious before introductions to the other residents.
 We’ve set up a temporary space beside the big sheep, with barriers to prevent nose-to-nose contact, where she’ll stay until her quarantine time is up.